An estimation of the stability and the localisability functions of multistable processes: Examples and simulations

 \section{Examples and simulations}

-In this section, we consider the ``multistable versions'' of some classical processes: the $\alpha$-stable L\'evy motion and the Linear Fractional Stable Motion.
+In this section, we apply the results to our two examples: the Linear multifractional multistable motion and the multistable L\'evy motion.
 We provide then an example of application with ECG data.

-We first recall some definitions.
-In the sequel, $M$ will denote a symmetric $\alpha$-stable ($ 0 < \alpha < 2$) random measure on $\bbbr$ with control measure Lebesgue measure ${\cal L}$.
-We will write